 Tag Archives: coating

-The coating industry today, requires unique and customized adhesive application.
+The coating industry today requires a unique and customized adhesive application.
 As a manufacturer, it is vital to have the coating machinery necessary to meet your specific needs.
 Each project requires a different width.
 Whether you require a narrow web or wide web adhesive application, it is important that you have the option to provide various coating widths.
-This not only gives you ultimate control over your application, but also gives you the convenience to customize your coating application to your specific needs.
+This not only gives you ultimate control over your application but also gives you the convenience to customize your coating applied to your specific needs.

 Valco Melton’s ProClear™ Coating Station can be configured to meet each user’s specific requirements and gives you a choice of three standard configurations.
 Even more, depending on each user’s specific needs, it can be constructed as a permanent fixture on an existing coating station or as a fully mobile cart to allow the existing line to be upgraded to include hot melt capabilities.
 With an extensive range of optional upgrade accessories, this type of Coating Station is adaptable to any project.